 As a group, we started by looking at how a considerable part of our lives is spent reacting to others and to events around us.
 We explored how we can get annoyed or irritated in our daily lives, and the negative impact that can have.
 While reacting, we rarely think about the long term effects, and usually manage to make things worse.

 In contrast, it’s possible to respond to others and events around us.
 Instead of reacting without thinking, we can look at the situation, notice how we feel, and actively choose the best way forward.
 A considered response allows you to consider your well-being and that of the others involved.
-The group realised that in a situation like this, their focus was on the other person: what they were doing, what they were saying, and how they were saying it.
+The group realised that in a situation like this, their focus was on the other person.
+It was focused on what they were doing, what they were saying, and how they were saying it.
 However, the choice of whether to react or respond was theirs.

 The leaders discussed how they could prepare themselves to thoughtfully respond instead of reacting as they usually do.
-They explored the idea of a mental ‘warm-up’: looking at the situation ahead, visualising the meeting, noticing their thoughts and feelings, and reminding themselves they have a choice.
+They explored the idea of a mental ‘warm-up.’
+This involved:

-Two weeks later, I met up with the leader who had initially shared this issue with the group, and learned how the ‘warm-up’ had allowed him to have more presence in the meeting and feel more in control.
+Two weeks later, I met up with the leader who had initially shared this issue with the group.
+He shared how the ‘warm-up’ had allowed him to have more presence in the meeting and feel more in control.
 During meetings, when the team member shared something the leader was going to share, my client ‘sat on his hands and put his brain in gear’.
-He chose to stay quiet while the other person waited for a reaction, before thanking them for sharing the information, and continuing with his update.
+He chose to stay quiet while the other person waited for a reaction.
+He did this before thanking them for sharing the information, and continuing with his update.